-As a result of reviewing the evidence outlined in sections 3 and 4, together with the assurance statements from each Director and the Chief Finance Officer, some issues were identified that will need to be monitored during 2012/13.
-These issues relate to the changing nature of the Council and local government as a whole, with the Council's approach to governance of partnership arrangements being a key feature.
-If the Council failed to address this challenge properly it may result in future governance issues.
-The following sections outlines the key areas below.
+As a result of reviewing the evidence outlined in sections 3 and 4, together with the assurance statements from each Director, Chief Finance Officer, Monitoring Officer and Chief Executive, some issues were identified that will need to be monitored during 2013/14.
+These issues relate to the changing nature of the Authority and local government as a whole, with the Authority's approach to governance of partnership arrangements being a key feature.
+If the Authority failed to address these challenges properly it may result in future governance issues.
+Outlined below is a summary of these key challenges that will need to be monitored during 2013/14.